isabella232/ImageClassifyTool/README.md

 Once the image is ready, we have to split two set.
 One is train other one is validation set.
 In addition, for training we have to convert images to 224X224 pixel images.
-Execute following python script.
+Run following python script.

 ```
 	python3 imagesplitetrain.py --infolder class01 --classname 0
 	python3 imagesplitetrain.py --infolder class02 --classname 1
 ```

-After execute this script we can confirm “train” and “validation” directories.
+After run this script we can confirm “train” and “validation” directories.

 **Training the classifier**

 Now we can start training.
-Enter the work root directory.
+Enter the root directory for working.

 ```
 	python3 trainclassify.py --classes=2 --size=224 --batch=64 --epochs=100 --weights=False --tclasses=0